UIUC-ECE374B/UIUC-ECE374B.github.io/_lectures/Lec21.md

 One of your CAs, Mr. Sumedh Vemuganti decided that it might be fun to [prove if the JigSaw puzzle problem is NP-Complete](/materials/extra_content/Jigsaw_Sumedh.pdf) (spoiler: depends on how we define the problem)

+<h4> Five Bi-colorable Problem <h4>

+In Lab 21, there is a problem about bi-coloring (coloring a node with two colors instead of one).
+In that problem, one of the 374 professors posited that there is a reduction showing that five-strong-bicoloring is NP-hard, but they couldn't think of how to solve it at the time.

+In Summer 2024, a student (now CA), Mr. Eric Carl Roth, [formulated a proof for strong five-string-bicoloring](/materials/extra_content/five-bicolorable.pdf).
+Hats off to Eric for his work!

 <h4>Additional Resources</h4>

 * Textbooks